Cathedral Park Neighborhood Portland

 Cathedral Park Neighborhood Parks

-St Johns Park Softball field, paved paths, picnic tables, soccer field
+St. Johns Park—a 5.7-acre park with a softball field, paved paths, picnic tables, soccer field.

 Cathedral Park Neighborhood Vibe